frkatona/Sadia_SFGFitting/readme.md

   - **Tau**: Linewidth
   - **Sigma**: Gaussian broadening

 When `Sigma <= 10`, the peak is treated as purely Lorentzian for computational efficiency.
+Note that with the example parameters, this will be true for all peaks (~85,000)

 ---